awsdocs/amazon-ses-developer-guide/doc-source/sending-email-suppression-list.md

       1. Choose **Save changes** to remove the entered email addresses from your account\-level suppression list\.

-## Removing email addresses in bulk from the Amazon SES account\-level suppression list<a name="sending-email-suppression-list-manual-delete-bulk"></a>
+## Removing email addresses in bulk from your Amazon SES account\-level suppression list<a name="sending-email-suppression-list-manual-delete-bulk"></a>

-You can remove addresses in bulk by first uploading your contact list into an Amazon S3 object followed by using the [CreateImportJob](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_CreateImportJob.html) operation in the SES API v2\.
+You can remove addresses in bulk by first uploading your contact list into an Amazon S3 object followed by using the [CreateImportJob](#CIJ-remove-bulk-API) operation in the SES API v2\.

 **Note**
 There's no limit to the number of addresses that you can remove from the account\-level suppression list, but there is a bulk delete limit of 10,000 addresses in an Amazon S3 object per API call\.